Faculty & Staff

 Recent Faculty Scholarship:

-Northcut, T. B. & Strauss, R. (deadline September 2013).
+Northcut, T. B. & Strauss, R. (September 2013).
 Guest editors of Special Issue of Clinical Social Work Journal “Integrating mind/body in clinical social work”.

 Berg, K., & Northcut, T. (accepted).
 Conducting Research on the Use of Ritual in Group Work with African-American Women: Examining Results from a White European-American Investigator’s Perspective.
 Smith College Studies.

 Northcut, T. & Hailu, D. (accepted due for publication 2013).
 Social Work Practice in Ethiopia: Emerging Issues and Practices.
 Anupam Hazra (Ed.).
 Social Work Education and Practice in the 21st Century: Emerging Issues and Challenges.
 Social Work Chronicle.